ukw100/STECCY/README.md

 Here you can select the ROM to be used at start-up.
 All files on the SD card with the file extension ".ROM" are displayed for this purpose.

-The name of the standard ROM file is "48.rom".
+The name of the standard ROM file is "128.rom".
+Would you like to emulate the original ZX Spectrum 48K, you can load here "48.rom".
 An alternative to the 48K ROM would be "gw03.rom", see above.

 Recommendation: